mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 This will log all statements that cannot be parsed completely.
-This may be useful if you suspect that MariaDB MaxScale routes statements to the wrong server (e.g. to a slave instead of to a master).
+This may be useful if you suspect that MariaDB MaxScale routes statements to the wrong server (e.g. to a replica instead of to a primary).

 ### `substitute_variables`